 Hannah gets a text from Ulrich, telling her to meet him outside in 5 minutes.
 She sneaks out the back door during the argument.

-Mikkel asks what the older kids thinks happened to Erik.
+Mikkel asks what the older kids think happened to Erik.
 He tells them that the other kids in his class think that he was kidnapped, and now he’s locked in a basement somewhere.
 He could be trapped, and unable to get out.
 Mikkel wants to know why someone would lock someone else up?

 It’s spooky, how close to correct those rumors are.
 Magnus says that Erik ran away, and Mikkel should ignore the rumors.
 Bartosz says that someone like the witch in Hansel and Gretel has locked him up.
 When the witch gets hungry, she’ll eat Erik.
 Martha explains that there are some terrible people in the world.
 Jonas says that his dad used to say that good and evil are a matter of perspective.